 This educational module aims to teach students about fighting prejudice.
-Using material from the Museum’s Voices on Antisemitism, the module:
+Using material from the Museum’s Voices on Antisemitism podcast series, the module:

 - Illustrates the existence and broad impact of contemporary antisemitism;